DerekStride/yuml/README.md

-# yuml
+# The UML DSL

-A Ruby DSL for generating UML built on yuml.me
+A Ruby DSL for generating UML built on yuml.me, visit the [homepage](http://derekstride.io/yuml/) to learn more.

 ## Getting Started

 To build a UML document start with this block of code.
-Everything inside the block will be used to descibe the uml document you want to create.
+Everything inside the block will be used to describe the uml document you want to create.

 ```ruby
 YUML.generate(file: 'tmp.pdf') do |uml|